Frequently Asked Questions About Mediation

 Mediation allows the parties to find a solution to their dispute.
 In the traditional court process, the judge rules on the outcome of the case.
 In mediation you are in control.
 As important, mediation is less damaging to ongoing relationships.

-How do I get start a Mediation?
+How do I get started a Mediation?

 Mediation can be scheduled at the parties’ convenience.
-Please call us at McGinn Law, 978 406-9035 or 617 229 9974.
+Please call us at McGinn Law, PC 617 229 9974.

 How much does it cost?